 Step 4: Set Up Your Studio

-While it helps to have a dedicated video camera, it’s likely not necessary to invest in a new device to shoot your product video.
+While it helps to have a dedicated video camera, it’s probably not necessary to invest in a new device for your product video.
 Many modern smartphones are built with advanced cameras that can capture beautiful photos and video alike.
 DSLRs and compact digital cameras can achieve great results as well.

 That being said, an old iPhone 4 isn’t going to provide the video quality your customers are looking for.
 If you need to borrow a device from a friend or upgrade to a more sophisticated model, here are the specs to look for: